Chapter 42 : Snap

 Yeah, safest school my arse.
 This place once had a giant snake in its basement — sorry if I wasn't exactly lulled into a sense of comfort here.

 Well, that just sealed the deal.
 I couldn't stay.
 I couldn't wait around for Nott to get bored of this cat-and-mouse game and decide to turn it into a cat-and-cat-food game.
 I had wanted answers and now, I had one.
 It was time I did something.

 Nott had disappeared.

-I know the way to my dad’s house like the back of my hand.
-And by that, I mean I don’t know it well at all because, come on, who likes staring at the back of hands all day?
-That saying must have been created by someone with a very dull social life.
-Either that or a really weird fetish that I’d rather not think about at the moment.
+I knew the way to my dad’s house like the back of my hand.
+Which is to say not very well at all because, come on, who liked staring at the back of hands all day?
+That saying must have been thought up by someone with a very dull social life.

-So, that being said, it was no surprise that it took me two rides on the Knight Bus, five different maps, and the help of three very kind courteous hobo’s to find 1118 Crescent Drive, the home of a Mr. and Mrs. Adam Bennett.
+So it was no surprise that it took me two rides on the Knight Bus, an assortment of different maps, and the help of three very courteous hobos to find 1118 Crescent Drive, the home of a Mr. and Mrs. Adam Bennett.

-Surprisingly, getting out of Hogwarts was the easy part.
-You’d think security would be tighter what with all the, you know, young schoolchildren inside, but nope.
+Surprisingly, getting out of Hogwarts had been the easy part.
+You’d think security would be tighter there what with all the, you know, young school-children practicing magic inside, but nope.
 I simply just walked down the Entrance Hall steps and out the front door.
 Deuces, Hogwarts.

 The next step was easy as well.
-Once I reached Hogsmeade, all I had to do was hold out my wand and in two minutes, the Knight Bus — or as I like to call it, Dante’s Seventh Circle of Hell: The Mobile Edition — was screeching to a halt in front of me.
+Once I'd reached Hogsmeade, all I had to do was stick out my wand and in two minutes, the Knight Bus — or as I liked to call it, Dante’s Seventh Circle of Hell: The Mobile Edition — was screeching to a precarious halt in front of me.